yliu-cs/IELTS/Write/Exam Practice.md

 * Some people who have been successful in society don’t attribute their success to the theoretical knowledge they learned from their university.
 * Do you agree that theoretical knowledge is not as valuable as expected?

 Nowadays, more and more young people graduate, and then they start their first job in society.
-However, whether the theoretical knowledge students learned in university can lead them to success is a controversial issue.
-I agree with that theories is not as valuable as most people expected.
+However, whether the theoretical knowledge students learned in universit~~y~~**ies** can lead them to success is a controversial issue.
+I agree with that theories ~~is~~**are** not as valuable as most people expected.

-It is obvious that most majors require a lot of practice and internship experiences before entering the workforce in society, especially type of engineering.
-Such as software engineering, companies recruit graduates to develop applications in variety of areas, this work need employee to code the whole program to construct the application.
+It is obvious that most majors require a lot of practice and internship experiences before entering the workforce in society, especially ~~type of~~ engineering.
+Such as software engineering, companies recruit graduates to develop applications in variety of areas, this ~~work need~~**requires** employee to code the whole program to construct the application.
 In this scenario, theoretical knowledge is insufficient for people to finish the real work.
-Thus, practice is more important than theories learning.
+Thus, practice is more important than theories ~~learning~~.

-On top of that the theoretical knowledge that students learned from books were easy to be out of date.
+~~On top of that~~ **Furthermore/Moreover, it can also be argue that** the theoretical knowledge that students learned from books in **the** university was easy to be out of date.
+There is a long run for publication about theories, but it is necessary for students to find a good job by following the ~~newest~~**latest/cutting edge** technology.
+Therefore, students learn more about their major from the internet instead of books in class.
+Particularly in artificial intelligence, companies currently recruit graduates that have ~~exploration~~ **hands-on** experience on large language models ~~(like~~, ChatGPT~~)~~, it~~'~~ **i**s hard for students **learn** learn ~~about~~ from university.

+**However/On the other hand**

-Theories in computer science can help students to understand the applications, but practice make students take the real development.
-For example, leaning of operation system course could help student understand the run principle of different components in low level of system, but during developing a real system, they can understand and know how to use their knowledge impressively.
+Although practice is important for students to achieve success, the~~r~~o**r**ies is the base of that.
+For example, leaning of operation system course could help students understand the run principle of different components in low level of system, then students can implement modification**s** based on it.
+Thus, students can understand and know how to use their knowledge impressively.

+**gain a deeper understanding of how to apply their knowledge into practice**

-Overall, I agree with that theoretical knowledge is not as valuable as most people expected.
-It is necessary for students to learn theories in different majors, but practice is more important for everyone to find the satisfacted job.
+~~Overall~~**In conclusion**, I agree with that theoretical knowledge is not as valuable as most people expected.
+It is necessary for students to learn theories in different majors, but practice is more important for everyone to find the ~~satisfacted~~**satisfying** job.

+**In conclusion, ... (总结两个小论点).
+Therefore, I argue that ...**

+---

+* Some ex-prisoners commit crimes after being released from the prison.
+* What do you think is the cause?
+How can it be solved?

+* 原因
+	1. 遭受歧视, 无法就业 不具备工作技能, 重操旧业 - making a living/making their ends meet - recommit crime
+	2. 罪犯价值观未转变 community/neibourhood - poverty trap - recommit crime
+* 解决方案
+	1. 宣传监狱改造 (Rehabilitation), 改善人们看法
+	2. 狱中提供不同工作技能学习机会 (Vocational Training), 向当地工厂合作输出劳动力
+	3. 加强狱中思想教育, 改善罪犯对就业看法

+deterrent 威慑
+serve a prison sentence 服刑
+overlook 忽视
+discrimination 歧视
+social stigma 社会污名
+re-integrate/re-entry into the society 融入社会 legitimate source of income 合法的收入来源 lack of skills to find employment 缺少技能找到工作

+high crime rate along with poverty social isolation 社会孤立 exposed to a life of crime to get away from this kind of life 拜托这种生活

+rehabilitation <-> restore them to normal life vocational training -> skills ... increase the chance of get new job re-entry program

+deterrent -> instil with doubt and fear of consequences

+---

+* Some people suggest that young adults should be encouraged to do some unpaid work for a period of time for the community to help people.
+* Does it bring more benefits or drawbacks to the community and the young people?